terence-lim/actuarialmath/index.rst

 The package comprises three sets of classes, which:

-1. Implement general actuarial concepts
+1. Implement general actuarial methods

-   a.
-Basic interest theory and probability laws
+   - Basic interest theory and probability laws

-   b.
-Survival functions, future lifetimes and fractional ages
+   - Survival functions, expected future lifetimes and fractional ages

-   c.
-Insurance, annuity, premiums, policy values, and reserves calculations
+   - Insurance, annuity, premiums, policy values, and reserves calculations

-2. Adjust results for

-   a.
-Extra risks
-   b.
-1/mthly payments using UDD or Woolhouse approaches

-3. Specify and load a particular form of assumptions
+2. Specify and load a particular form of assumptions

-   a.
-Life table, select life table, or standard ultimate life table
+   - Life table, select life table, or standard ultimate life table

-   b.
-Mortality laws, such as constant force of maturity, beta and uniform distributions, or Makeham's and Gompertz's laws
+   - Mortality laws, such as constant force of maturity, beta and uniform distributions, or Makeham's and Gompertz's laws

-   c.
-Recursion inputs
+   - Recursion inputs

+3. Adjust results for

+   - Extra mortality risks

+   - 1/mthly payment frequency using UDD or Woolhouse approaches

 Quick Start
 -----------

 1. ``pip install actuarialmath``

+   - also requires `numpy`, `scipy`, `matplotlib` and `pandas`.

+2. Start Python (version >= 3.10) or Jupyter-notebook

-2. Select a suitable subclass to initialize with your actuarial assumptions, such as `MortalityLaws` (or a special law like `ConstantForce`), `LifeTable`, `SULT`, `SelectLife` or `Recursion`.
+   - Select a suitable subclass to initialize with your actuarial assumptions, such as `MortalityLaws` (or a special law like `ConstantForce`), `LifeTable`, `SULT`, `SelectLife` or `Recursion`.

-3. Call appropriate methods to compute intermediate or final results, or to `solve` parameter values implicitly.
+   - Call appropriate methods to compute intermediate or final results, or to `solve` parameter values implicitly.

-4. If needed, adjust the answers with `ExtraRisk` or `Mthly` (or its `UDD` or `Woolhouse`) classes.
+   - If needed, adjust the answers with `ExtraRisk` or `Mthly` (or its `UDD` or `Woolhouse`) classes.

 Examples
 --------